nifelover/testingfornifers/Chugjug.md

 hey dude sorry
-i found nothing on this safari i check the upstairs of that house but not the underneath yet
+i found nothing on this safari i check the upstairs of that house but not the underneath yet theres a chest thats just down there the storm is coming fast and you need heals to preeeeepare ive got v bucks that ill spend more than you can conteeeeend im a cool pro fortnite gamer cool pro fortniiiiite take me to your xbvox to ppalt for tboiet totoooodayyyyyy